Carbon Monoxide Poisoning in Children

 How is CO poisoning diagnosed?

-Your child's healthcare provider will examine your child and ask about his symptoms.
-Tell him if anyone in your home has similar signs and symptoms.
+Your child's healthcare provider will examine your child and ask about his or her symptoms.
+Tell the provider if anyone in your home has similar signs and symptoms.
 Pets may also show similar signs.
-He will also need to know if your child was unconscious from the poisoning.
-Tell him if you use home heating devices that burn gas, oil, wood, or other fuel.
+Your child's healthcare provider will also need to know if your child was unconscious from the poisoning.
+Tell him or her if you use home heating devices that burn gas, oil, wood, or other fuel.
 Your child may also need blood tests to check for problems caused by CO poisoning.
-His breath may be tested for the amount of CO it contains.
-His heart rhythm and brain function may also be monitored.
+His or her breath may be tested for the amount of CO it contains.
+Your child's heart rhythm and brain function may also be monitored.

 How is CO poisoning treated?

 - Extra oxygen may be given if your child's blood oxygen level is lower than it should be.
-He may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
+Your child may get oxygen through a mask.
+He or she may also get oxygen through small tubes placed into the nostrils.

 - Hyperbaric oxygen therapy is used to get more oxygen into your child's body.
-The oxygen is given under pressure to help it get into his tissues and blood.
-He will be in a room called a hyperbaric chamber during the treatment.
+The oxygen is given under pressure to help it get into his or her tissues and blood.
+Your child will be in a room called a hyperbaric chamber during the treatment.